ababayato/ababayato/README.md

 ### :man_technologist: About Me :

 I am a fully certified Artificial Intelligence and Machine Learning Developer from Nigeria.
-Insatiable intellectual curiosity and ability to mind hidden gems located within large sets of structred, semi-structured, and raw data.
+Possess an insatiable intellectual curiosity and ability to find hidden gems located within large sets of structred, semi-structured, and raw data.
 Team-oriented individual with strengths in analytical problem solving and collaborating across diverse groups.
 I have experience in building machine learning models(Classification, regression and Computer Vision).

 - 👯 I'm looking to collaborate on open source projects
 - 👨🏽‍💻 I'm working on creating a business meeting report summarization app with NLP